gura-lang/gura-lang.github.io/documents/Template-Engine.md

 <!-- --------------------------------------------------------------------- -->
 ## {{ page.chapter }}.1.
 Overview

-Sometimes, you may want to daynamically generate text contents by scripting.
+Sometimes, you may want to daynamically generate text from a template that contains some variable fields.
-Using Template Engine, you can embed Gura scripts in any sequence of text and get it generate texts inside it.
+You can use Template Engine to embed Gura scripts within a text for such purposes.

 <!-- --------------------------------------------------------------------- -->
 ## {{ page.chapter }}.2.
 How to Invoke Template Engine

 There are two ways to invoke Template Engine as below:

-- In a command line, launch Gura intepreter with `-T` option and a text file containing embedded scripts.
+- In a command line, launch Gura intepreter with `-T` option and a template file containing embedded scripts.
 - In a script, create a `template` instance in a script with which you can control the engine.

 ### {{ page.chapter}}.2.1.
 Invoke from Command Line

-Consider a file `sample.tmpl` that contains the following text content containing an embedded script:
+Consider a template file `sample.tmpl` that contains the below text content containing an embedded script:

 `[sample.tmpl]`